SurajSharma52/CP-Plus-Camera-login-page-bruteforce/README.md

 # ABOUT

-This tool is designed according to { CP PLUS CAMERA } login page and only work in Windows System.
-This tool attempt 4 login at once and changes the MacAddress of your device before locking the login page.
-This step changes your IP Address in your router.
-So you will get 5 more attempts.
+This tool is designed specifically for the CP PLUS CAMERA login page and works only on Windows systems.
+It attempts 4 login attempts at a time and changes the MAC address of your device before the login page gets locked.
+This step also changes your IP address on your router, giving you 5 more attempts.
+However, it is not very fast compared to other tools.
+Its speed is approximately 12 words per minute.

-And it is not vary fast like other tools.
-It's speed is approx 12 words per minute.
-It is designed only for those scenarios where password is { strongly encoded } by algorithms by Login page, before sending the POST request.
-That's way you should use it only for advanced perposes.
-You can intersept the requests using tools like { burpsuit } and check wether the password is encoded or not.
-If yes then this tool Definitely helps you.
-If password is not encoded before POST request then I recommend you to use { hydra } and second one is { burpsuit intersepter }, which can also bruteforce login pages. update of version of this script contain powerful wordlist maker and speed will also be increased.
+This tool is designed for scenarios where the password is strongly encoded by the login page's algorithm before sending the POST request.
+Therefore, you should use it only for advanced purposes.
+You can intercept the requests using tools like Burp Suite to check whether the password is encoded or not.
+If it is encoded, this tool will definitely help you.
+However, if the password is not encoded before the POST request, I recommend using tools like Hydra or the Burp Suite Interceptor, which can also brute-force login pages effectively.

+Future updates of this script will include a powerful wordlist generator and improved speed.

 # WARNING